bowenlong1/E-commerce-recommendation/README.md

 Hi Wei,

-I am doing well.
-Glad to hear from you!
-I am more than happy to receive the survey link and respond.
+I hope this message finds you well.
+It's great to hear from you!
+I'm doing well, thank you.

+I'd be more than happy to receive the survey link and provide my feedback.

-Feel free to let me know if you have any questions or need anything else.
+Please feel free to reach out if you have any questions or if there's anything else you need assistance with.

-Thanks,
+Thanks so much,

 Bowen